The-OpenROAD-Project/OpenROAD/docs/manpages/src/man1/openroad.md

 # DESCRIPTION

 The **openroad** command is the command-line interface for OpenROAD, an open-source initiative for chip design and optimization.
-It  provides a range of options to con‐ trol its behavior and execute commands specified in the cmd_file.
+It provides a range of options to control its behavior and execute commands specified in the cmd_file.

 # OPTIONS